-- B-7.
-The grandpa has good genes because his hair is still so dark at over 80. - B-50.
+B-7.
+The grandpa has good genes because his hair is still so dark at over 80.

+B-50.
 The grandpa is so meticulous about what he does, and he really loves Feier.

-the family of influencer B is also constructed through his physical appearance and inner personality.
+Similar to the way in which the Chinese husband is positively represented, the Chinese grandpa in the family of influencer B is also constructed through his physical appearance and inner personality.
 In B-7, due to his unusually dark hair for his age, the grandpa is complimented through the predication strategy, "has good genes", which indirectly reveals the male biological advantages in the family.
 In addition to physical predication, the personality traits of the grandpa are also highlighted.
 Contrary to the careless and risk-taking essence of men (Joelsson, 2014), the grandpa is depicted as a "meticulous" person who takes what he does seriously in B-50, with "so" used to intensify the emotion.
 This portrait sets the grandpa free from the traditional perception in China that women are meticulous, and men are careless (Wang et al., 2022).
 This myth of gender dichotomy, partially in favour of women, is rectified in B-50 to credit the grandpa with this good personality.